AtmaMani/atmamani.github.io/articles/ml/azure-ml-data-science.md

  5. Save your plots as `.png` files into the `./outputs` folder.
 The Workbench picks this up automatically.
 For each run, the Workbench stores the outputs within the run numbered folder.
 From the run dashboard, you can download a file later for any run.

  6. Choose runtime as `docker-python`.
 The Docker base image is specified in the `aml_config/docker.compute` and run configurations, Python dependencies in `docker-python.runconfig` files.
 Workbench first builds a Docker image from base image, installs dependencies and then runs the file.

+### Operationalization
+Once model is developed, you need to create a **schema** file that contains the inputs and output of the prediction service.
+This service is a Python file that reads the **pickled** model file, accepts inputs, performs predictions and returns the results.

+The `azureml` Python library has methods such as `azureml.api.realtime.services.generate_schema()` to generate schema.
+To specify the data types, use `azureml.api.schema.dataTypes.DataTypes` and `azureml.api.schema.sampleDefinition.SampleDefinition` to specify a sample input.
+Documentation on these is very thin and is left to user experimentation.

 #### Notes
  - It appears that using Workbench UX to read and clean data into DataFrames is optional.
 You can as well do all in Python in standard way and create a DF from a .csv file.